 Oxford School of Corsetry - check the Directions page for logistics

-This is a one day masterclass for Contour, Fashion and Costume students who want to really understand how a corset works, how they are engineerd, and how to manipulate them into different patterns and styles.
+This is a one day masterclass for people who want to really understand how a corset works, how they are engineered, and how to manipulate them into different patterns and styles.
 We also cover why some corsets/patterns do not work!

-In this class we will look at corsets you've already made along with their patterns, and then compare the fit and shape to a modern corset cut for the modern aesthetic and designed to properly modify the body to the archetypal hourglass shape.
+On your study day we will look at corsets you've already made along with their patterns, and then compare the fit and shape to a modern corset cut for the modern aesthetic, designed to properly modify the body to the archetypal hourglass shape.

-Students will gain a complete understanding of how to map the 2 dimensional pattern to a 3 dimensional shape, and subsequently adapt any corset pattern to the best shape and fit possible, and how to engineer it to get the required results.
+All students will gain an understanding of how to map the 2 dimensional pattern to a 3 dimensional shape, and subsequently adapt any corset pattern to the best shape and fit possible, and how to engineer it to get the required results.

 Maximum of 2 students per class in order that you can get the most out of the day, with follow up support by email.